fabianoad/atm-kata-xp-farm/NOTES.md

 1 - test if function atm returns -1 if no parameter is sent [ failed ]

 2 - test if function atm returns -1 if no parameter is sent [ success ] - commit code

+3 - send a value(100) between 1 and 1500 and atm function should return a specific number of bank notes(1)